lewagon/dotfiles/03-AR-Database/01-DB-Design-and-SQL/03-Interacting-with-db/README.md

 ## Tools

-You can also use the **[SQLite Extension](https://marketplace.visualstudio.com/items?itemName=alexcvzz.vscode-sqlite)** to read the SQLite database, explore the schema and even **run SQL queries**.
+You can also use the [VS Code SQLite extension](https://marketplace.visualstudio.com/items?itemName=alexcvzz.vscode-sqlite) to read the SQLite database, explore the schema and even **run SQL queries**.
 This extension should've already been installed on setup day.
-If you don't have it, you can always go back to the setup dedicated section ([macOS](https://github.com/lewagon/setup/blob/master/macos.md#vscode_extensions) - [Windows](https://github.com/lewagon/setup/blob/master/windows.md#vscode_extensions) - [Ubuntu](https://github.com/lewagon/setup/blob/master/ubuntu.md#vscode_extensions)) or raise a ticket 🎫 🙌
+If you don't have it, you can always go back to the [macOS](https://github.com/lewagon/setup/blob/master/macos.md#vscode_extensions), [Windows](https://github.com/lewagon/setup/blob/master/windows.md#vscode_extensions) or [Ubuntu](https://github.com/lewagon/setup/blob/master/ubuntu.md#vscode_extensions) section of the setup.

-### VS Code SQLite Extension - Exploring the database
+### VS Code SQLite extension - Exploring the database

-There a different commands you can use with this extensions to explore, and interact with your sqlite database.
-To start typing commands remember to open your command pallet by pressing `Cmd / Ctrl` + `Shift` + `p`.
+There are different commands you can use with this extension to explore and interact with your sqlite database.
+To start typing commands remember to open your command palette by pressing `Cmd / Ctrl` + `Shift` + `p`.
 You should see a little text box in your editor where you can type any command you want.
-To explore the database, we are going to run the `Open Database` command by following this steps
+To explore the database, we are going to run the `Open Database` command by following these steps:

 - Open your command pallet with `Cmd / Ctrl` + `Shift` + `p`.
 - Type in `SQLite: Open Database`